 Techniques, methods, ways, tools, programmes, plans etc., to stop doing something, and now we have apps.
 This review of the winners for 2016 rubs it in that quitting (or kwitting) smoking is not just difficult but incredibly difficult and will be a struggle, not forgetting that quitting ain’t easy and is hard work.
 Gee, thanks.

 There’s something wrong here.
-When I was doing my medical training it was pointed out to us that if many different treatments were recommended for a particular disease, it probably meant that none of them was much good.
+When I was doing my medical training it was pointed out that if many different treatments were recommended for a particular disease, it probably meant none of them was much good.
 Another thing we learnt was that in order to treat a disease effectively you need to understand the cause, if possible.

-This is the problem with the current orthodox approach to smoking.
-All the apps mentioned above are merely gimmicks of one sort or another.
+This is the problem with the current orthodox approach to smoking: all the apps mentioned above are merely gimmicks of one sort or another.

 Not one helps you understand why you smoke in the first place or why quitting seems so hard.
 But if you can be helped to grasp these matters—very easy!—then quitting can be easy too.

 Text © Gabriel Symonds